gongchunye/ppyNFS/README.md

 		python matrix-gauss.py
 		python sqrt-couv.py

+LLL code is from https://github.com/kutio/liblll.
 Unless otherwise stated, the code is in public domain.